physicslifter/GitPractice/ReadMe.md

 # Read Me
 Patrick LaChapelle
 Document created: April 12, 2021
-Lastr updated: April 12, 2021
+Last updated: April 12, 2021
 ---
 ## Overview
 The purpose of this repository is to gain comfortability in using Git from the command line.
 I previously have experience using Git version control through the Github web GUI as well as the desktop interface.
 In the past, this was sufficient, as I primarily used it for collaboration on projects during my Undergrad.
 As a Physics student, nobody expected me to be comfortable with the command line, but it is now obvious that becoming comfortable will substantially aid my career development - in scientific research as well as engineering.